1. Sustainability and Growth 1.1 End-State 1.2.1 Infrastructure - Staff 1.2.2 Infrastructure - Systems 1.3 Parish Community

 Summary Our vision for St. Peter’s is to be a place where anyone on our block or beyond can come and feel welcome, whether for program, spiritual or religious connection, or just to read in the garden.

-Our mission for the next five years is to achieve the desired end-states stated below in the following four domains: Sustainability and Growth; Mission as concept and Mission as task; the Restoration of our buildings and property; and raising Funds to ensure the Restoration’s completion and preservation of St. Peter’s buildings and property in perpetuity.
+Our mission is to achieve the desired end-states stated below in the following four domains: Sustainability and Growth; Mission as concept and Mission as task; the Restoration of our buildings and property; and raising Funds to ensure the Restoration’s completion and preservation of St. Peter’s buildings and property in perpetuity.

-Our goal for these next five years is to literally put our house in order and to establish St. Peter’s as the neighborhood church in Chelsea.
+Our goal is to put our house in order and to establish St. Peter’s as the neighborhood church in Chelsea.
 The Parish is behind this goal and we look forward to making it happen with your help.

 May 13, 2015